hoaim3/Bank_Loan_Analysis/README.md

 ## 1. Overview
 ### <ins>_KPIs_
-Queries to identify key metrics related lending activities and performance are presented as follow:
+Queries to identify key metrics related to lending activities and performance are presented as follows:
 - Total loan application & MTD application
 ```sql
 SELECT